Meistache/RedumpCUE2GDI/README.md

 The batch files use compiled version of [CHDMAN](https://github.com/mamedev/mame/blob/master/src/tools/chdman.cpp) to compress the GDI images.
 No changes have been made to CHDMAN.

 This software itself is licensed under 2-clause BSD as well.
-I'm not good with legal stuff either same as the original creator so I am crediting him through out and keepign the same license.
+I'm not good with legal stuff either same as the original creator so I am crediting him through out and keeping the same license.